pointfreeco/swift-concurrency-extras/README.md

 Some asynchronous code is [notoriously difficult][reliably-testing-swift-concurrency] to test in Swift due to how suspension points are processed by the runtime.
-The library comes with a static function, `withMainSerialExecutor`, that runs all tasks spawned in an operation serially and deterministically.
+The library comes with a static function, `withMainSerialExecutor`, that attempts to run all tasks spawned in an operation serially and deterministically.
 This function can be used to make asynchronous tests faster and less flakey.

+> **Warning**: This API is only intended to be used from tests to make them more reliable.
+Please do
+> not use it from application code.
+>
+> We say that it "_attempts_ to run all tasks spawned in an operation serially and
+> deterministically" because under the hood it relies on a global, mutable variable in the Swift
+> runtime to do its job, and there are no scoping _guarantees_ should this mutable variable change
+> during the operation.

 For example, consider the following seemingly simple model that makes a network request and manages so `isLoading` state while the request is inflight: